Building Wakanda

-I learned things about actor Chadwick Boseman that I didn’t know before his death, namely just how intentional he was with every aspect of his work and his explicit choice to focus on impact.
+I have learned things about actor Chadwick Boseman that I didn’t know before his death, namely just how intentional he was with every aspect of his work and his explicit choice to focus on impact.
 That commitment is what led to roles portraying Jackie Robinson, James Brown, Thurgood Marshall, and the Black Panther.
 Boseman’s goal, agent Michael Greene said, was to make films that uplift Black people and bring light into the world.
 Boseman and the Black Panther meant a lot to a lot of people, from those who had never seen a Black superhero before to kids who held funerals for the Black Panther with their Avengers action figures this past week.

-Director Ryan Coogler explained in detail this week how integral Boseman’s contribution was to the development of the Black Panther — how he helped decide that Wakandans would speak the African Xhosa language, sat in on supporting role auditions, shaped the script, and insisted the Black Panther speak with an African accent because he wanted to depict him as someone “whose dialect had not been conquered by the West.”
+Director Ryan Coogler explained in detail this week how integral Boseman’s contribution was to the development of the Black Panther — how he helped decide that Wakandans would speak the African Xhosa language, sat in on supporting role auditions, shaped the script, and insisted the Black Panther speak with an African accent because he wanted him to be someone “whose dialect had not been conquered by the West.”

-But the film didn’t just produce the most popular Black superhero the world has ever seen and become one of the highest grossing films ever.
+But the film didn’t just produce the most popular Black superhero the world has ever seen and become one of the highest-grossing films ever.
 It also introduced to the collective imagination a world in which Africans are the most technologically advanced people on the planet.
 It was the first depiction of afrofuturism and Black technologists most audiences had seen in a major movie and a marked departure from common depictions of Africans dominated by outsiders.

-The Black Panther presents a vision of a place called Wakanda, but it has also inspired the idea of building tech in the spirit of Wakanda.
-On Tuesday, rapper Akon rolled out plans to build what he calls a real-life Wakanda on 2,000 acres of the Senegalese coastline.
+Black Panther presents a vision of a place called Wakanda, but it has also inspired the idea of building tech in the spirit of Wakanda.
+On Tuesday, rapper Akon rolled out plans to build what he calls a real-life Wakanda on 2,000 acres of Senegalese coastline.
 He first shared his concept of a futuristic, technologically advanced city in 2018 and said it will welcome members of the African diaspora.
 The Washington Post reports the project has secured $4 billion of the $6 billion investment necessary to build Akon City.

 But building tech with Wakandan values does not require vibranium or billions of dollars.
-The Black Panther is a story of family drama and the battle between Killmonger and T’Challa, but a key conflict is whether technology should be used for conquest or to lift people up and advance human progress.
+Black Panther is a story of family drama and the battle between Killmonger and T’Challa, but a key conflict is whether technology should be used for conquest or to lift people up and advance human progress.
 That fight should sound familiar to anyone who follows the controversies brewing around issues like data privacy, surveillance, AI ethics, the need for a more diverse tech industry, and the growing power of Big Tech companies.
 These questions are far from settled in our world, but Wakandans ultimately decided to prioritize the good of humanity.
 When Wakanda chooses to share its technology with the rest of the world, King T’Challa tells the United Nations: “We must find a way to look after one another as if we were one single tribe.”

 You can see similar attitudes about technology in work African AI researchers have introduced in the past few months.

 Harvard University researcher Sabelo Mhlambi is exploring the ethical impacts of artificial intelligence on the developing world.
 In July, he introduced a human rights framework for automated decision making systems based on the African philosophy of Ubuntu.
 This restorative justice framework was created by leaders like Nelson Mandela and Bishop Desmond Tutu and treats the interconnectivity of humanity as a universal truth.
-Mhlambi asserts that “digital colonialism and surveillance capitalism enabled by artificial intelligence will not preserve the human dignity of all” and suggests Ubuntu serve as the foundation of tech policy and AI governance.
+Mhlambi asserts that “digital colonialism and surveillance capitalism enabled by artificial intelligence will not preserve the human dignity of all” and suggests Ubuntu serve as the foundation for tech policy and AI governance.

 “The perceived infallibility and supremacy of rationality, especially as administered through machines, exacerbates the marginalization of those in society whose exclusion has been rationalized or found ‘productive,'” Mhlambi writes in a paper about the framework.